Start Your Georgia LLC

 Step 5: Apply for an EIN

-An Employee Identification Number (EIN) is an IRS requirement for any business that has employees, operates as an LLC, or files employment tax returns.
-It acts in many ways like a Social Security number does for an individual — a unique identifier used on official tax forms.
+The IRS requires any business that has employees, or files employment tax returns to have an Employer Identification Number (EIN).
+It acts in many ways like a Social Security number (SSN) does for an individual: a unique identifier used on official tax forms.

 An EIN is also often necessary for completing other key business functions, such as applying for a bank account, hiring employees or managing state taxes.

-You can apply for an EIN directly from the IRS website.
-To apply, your business must have its principal operations in the United States and you must, as an individual, have a valid taxpayer identification number, such as a Social Security number.
+To apply for an EIN your business must have its principal operations in the States and you must, as an individual, have a valid taxpayer identification number, such as an SSN.

 Step 6: Comply with Georgia's tax requirements

-Georgia LLCs must comply with the state’s tax laws and regulations and it’s important to understand exactly how to file your taxes.
+Georgia LLCs must comply with the state’s laws and regulations regarding taxes, and it’s important to understand exactly how to file your taxes.
+You’ll need to decide how you want your LLC to be taxed, and understand what taxes you’re liable for (see below in more detail).

 Income tax

-Most LLCs are also classified as pass-through entities, meaning the LLC itself does not pay federal income taxes.
-Instead, those taxes are paid by the members.
+When it comes to federal income tax, most LLCs in Georgia are classified as pass-through entities, meaning the LLC itself does not pay federal income taxes.
+Instead, those taxes are paid by the members according to how they elect to be taxed, as explained above.

-Georgia taxes are a 6 percent flat tax on federally reported income tax.
+Georgia taxes are a 6% flat tax on federally reported income tax.
 Georgia also assesses a corporate net worth tax, sometimes called a franchise tax.
 Franchises must pay both the income tax and network tax to the state Department of Revenue on Form 600.

 Sales tax

-If you sell goods to customers in Georgia, you’ll need to collect and pay a sales tax.
-Most services are exempt from sales tax, with notable exceptions being selling accommodations, in-state transportation, admissions and participating in games or amusements.
+If your business sells goods to customers in Georgia, you will need to collect and pay state and local sales taxes.
+Doing so requires you to file for a state seller’s permit.
+This is usually for products, as most services are exempt from sales tax, with notable exceptions being selling accommodations, in-state transportation, admissions and participating in games or amusements.

 A use tax is placed on non-exempt items brought into the state, generally referring to taxable goods and services that were not taxed at the original point of sale.